common-workflow-language/cwl-v1.2/invocation.md

 which must be located at `/tmp`.
 Because the system temporary directory may be shared with other processes on the system, files placed in the system temporary directory are not guaranteed to be deleted automatically.
-A tool must not use the system temporary directory as a backchannel communication with other tools.
+A tool must not use the system temporary directory as a back-channel communication with other tools.
 It is valid for the system temporary directory to be the same as the designated temporary directory.